Consensys/doctools.template-site/docs/reference/pluglets/katacoda.md

     1. Add the `katacoda.html` template here.

-Then use the following in your markdown to display the Katacoda playground:
+Then use the following in your Markdown to display the Katacoda playground:

 === "Syntax"